Why Do I Need Ventilation In My Mobile Home Skirting-What To Look For?

 How Many Vents Should Mobile Home Skirting Have?

-So how do you know how much ventilation is needed to stop these problems from happening?
+So how do you know how much ventilation is needed to stop these problems from occuring?

 The usual way is to allow so many square inches of vents per square foot of floor space.
 The figure used in Florida by the DHSMV is not less than one square foot of opening to the outside per 150 square foot of floor space.